openstreams/wflow/doc/wflow_funcs.rst

 Reservoirs
 ~~~~~~~~~~
-Simple reservoirs can be included within the kinematic wave routing by supplying a map with the locations of the
+Simple reservoirs can be included within the kinematic wave routing by supplying two maps, one map with the outlet of the
-reservoirs in which each reservoir has a unique id.
-Furthermore a set of lookuptables must be defined linking
+reservoirs in which each reservoir has a unique id (ReserVoirSimpleLocs), and one map with the extent of reservoir (ReservoirSimpleAreas).
-the reservoir-id's to reservoir characteristics:
+Furthermore a set of lookuptables must be defined linking the reservoir-id's to reservoir characteristics:

 + ResTargetFullFrac.tbl - Target fraction full (of max storage) for the reservoir: number between 0 and 1
 + ResTargetMinFrac.tbl - Target minimum full fraction (of max storage).
-Number between 01 and 1 <  ResTargetFullFrac
+Number between 0 and 1 <  ResTargetFullFrac
-+ ResMaxVolume.tbl - Maximum reservoir storage (above which water is spilled) [m^3]
++ ResMaxVolume.tbl - Maximum reservoir storage (above which water is spilled) [m\ :math:`^3`]
-+ ResDemand.tbl - Water demand on the reservoir (all combined) m^3/s
++ ResDemand.tbl - Minimum (environmental) flow requirement downstream of the reservoir  m\ :math:`^3`/s
-+ ResMaxRelease.tbl - Maximum Q that can be released if below spillway [m^3/s]
++ ResMaxRelease.tbl - Maximum Q that can be released if below spillway [m\ :math:`^3`/s]
++ ResSimpleArea.tbl - Surface area of the reservoir [m\ :math:`^{2}`]

 By default the reservoirs are not included in the model.
 To include them put the following
 lines in the .ini file of the model.